yoshizzle/developers-1/_guides/python-guide.md

 #### Filtering

 All list methods support filtering in a SQLAlchemy-like syntax.
-All api object classes have attributes for all properties lists as filterable in the object reference.
+All API object classes have attributes for all properties listed as filterable in the object reference.
 You can search endpoints like so:

 {% highlight python %}